-Coco Fusco's work will be shown by Alexander Gray Associates in the Unlimited sector of Art Basel’s 2019 Basel edition.
-Discover more artists and galleries participating in this year’s Unlimited sector here.
+Coco Fusco's work was shown by Alexander Gray Associates in the Unlimited sector of Art Basel’s 2019 Basel edition.
+Discover more artists and galleries who participated in this year’s Unlimited sector here.

-Coco Fusco will be participating on the Conversations panel for ‘Between Production and Reproduction – Career and Motherhood in the Artworld’ with Chus Martínez, Nadine Zeidler, and Julieta Aranda on June 13 at 10am.
-More information can be found here.
+Coco Fusco participated on the Conversations panel for ‘Between Production and Reproduction – Career and Motherhood in the Artworld’ with Chus Martínez, Nadine Zeidler, and Julieta Aranda.

 Top image: Sculpture, Tin Man of the Twenty-First Century, 2018.
 Photo courtesy of Alexander Gray Associates.